Advanced data science to enhance medical decisions based on complex, heterogeneous and scarce health data.

 - In all fields of health care, from fundamental research to market surveys, we observe a data deluge.

-In that context, DNAlytics offers a tailored and on-demand consultancy service in data mining.
-By making use of Artificial Intelligence techniques, we build new decision-support tools from public and private datasets.
+In that context, DNAlytics offers a tailored and on-demand consultancy service in data science.
+By making use of Artificial Intelligence, Machine Learning, Data Mining, Cloud computing techniques, we build new decision-support tools from public and private datasets.
 As an introduction to what we do, we suggest watching the short video at the top of this page.

 - Build and validate predictive solutions